PAndreew/f1metrix_streamlit/blog_posts/2025-10-10-the-model-explained.md

 Think of any race result as a "pie" of success.
 Our model's job is to slice up that pie and assign a piece to every factor that contributed.
 It is a Bayesian hierarchical model built with PyMC, which in simple terms, means it learns a plausible range of values for each factor's contribution simultaneously.
 The main slices of the pie are:

-*Pure Driver Skill*: An innate, baseline talent that a driver carries throughout their career.
+*Pure Driver Talent*: An innate, baseline talent that a driver carries throughout their career.

 *Car Performance*: The specific strength or weakness of a team's car in a single season.

 *Team Strength*: The underlying, long-term engineering and operational quality of a constructor.

-*Contextual Factors*: The driver's age, their recent F1 experience, and crucially, their starting grid position for that race.
+*Contextual Factors*: The driver's age, their recent F1 experience, their capability for improvement and crucially, their starting grid position for that race.

 By accounting for every other slice, the model can isolate the piece of the pie that belongs to the driver.
 #### The "Ruler" of Performance: What the Model Measures
 The model does not predict finishing position directly.
 The performance gap between 1st and 2nd is massive, while the gap between 15th and 16th is negligible.
 To account for this, the model first converts race results onto a standardized statistical scale called `rankit_points`.